quyha/realworld-express-react-graphql/README.md

 This codebase was created to demonstrate a fully fledged fullstack application built with Graphql with Apollo Server including CRUD operations, authentication, routing, pagination, and more.

-We've gone to great lengths to adhere to the Graphql with Apollo Server community styleguides & best practices

 ### Dependencies

 - [expressjs](https://github.com/expressjs/express) - The server for handling HTTP requests